The Murders in the Rue Morgue: Literary significance and reception

-Poe biographer Jeffrey Meyers sums up the significance of "The Murders in the Rue Morgue" by saying it "changed the history of world literature."
+Poe biographer Jeffrey Meyers sums up the significance of "The Murders in the Rue Morgue" by saying it "changed the history of world literature".
 Often cited as the first detective fiction story, the character of Dupin became the prototype for many future fictional detectives, including Arthur Conan Doyle's Sherlock Holmes and Agatha Christie's Hercule Poirot.
 The genre is distinctive from a general mystery story in that the focus is on analysis.
 Poe's role in the creation of the detective story is reflected in the Edgar Awards, given annually by the Mystery Writers of America.

 "The Murders in the Rue Morgue" also established many tropes that would become common elements in mystery fiction: the eccentric but brilliant detective, the bumbling constabulary, the first-person narration by a close personal friend.
 Poe also portrays the police in an unsympathetic manner as a sort of foil to the detective.
 Poe also initiates the storytelling device where the detective announces his solution and then explains the reasoning leading up to it.
 It is also the first locked room mystery in detective fiction.
+On the other hand, unlike many detective stories that followed, Poe's story does not allow the reader to plausibly deduce the solution before it is revealed; the readers are unlikely to include an orangutan on their list of potential suspects.

 Upon its release, "The Murders in the Rue Morgue" and its author were praised for the creation of a new profound novelty.
-The Pennsylvania Inquirer printed that "it proves Mr Poe to be a man of genius... with an inventive power and skill, of which we know no parallel."
+The Pennsylvania Inquirer printed that "it proves Mr Poe to be a man of genius... with an inventive power and skill, of which we know no parallel".
 Poe, however, downplayed his achievement in a letter to Philip Pendleton Cooke: